sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/Buffer Overflow.md

 # Smashing the Stack
 ---
-- Occurs when an attacker fills up the buffer with Non Operational Instruction (NOP) so that the return address may hit a NOP and continue on until it finds the attackers code to run
+- Occurs when an attacker fills up the stack portion of the buffer with Non Operational Instruction (NOP) so that the return address may hit a NOP and continue on until it finds the attackers code to run

 # Examples & Explanations
 ---